 But while San Francisco has a population of under one million of inhabitants, dozens of (popular and modern) cities on the planet are in the millions.
-And in many of those cities, many of Internet connections are fully operative, and many of Medium paying users live.
+And in many of those cities, many Internet connections are fully operative, and many of Medium paying users live.

-I get that San Francisco is quite a popular topic on the Web and in the Silicon Valley, but many other cities are of interest for so many of us.
+I get that San Francisco is quite a popular topic on the Web and in Silicon Valley, but many other cities are of interest for so many of us.

-If popularity in the Silicon Valley is a criterion for choosing topics, I’d expect to find MacBook and iPhone among topics too.
+If popularity in Silicon Valley is a criterion for choosing topics, I’d expect to find MacBook and iPhone among topics too.

 If Web popularity is the criterion, instead, I’d expect Porn to be there.

 Putting the dots together

 Apparently, an infant picked random topics out of a box.

 Or a wicked apprentice editor played with them for a couple of hours.